-The inaugural edition of Canada’s first-ever Black Curators Forum was recently hosted at the AGO and The Power Plant.
+In October 2019, the inaugural edition of Canada’s first-ever Black Curators Forum was recently hosted at the AGO and The Power Plant.
 The intergenerational collective of Black curators who took part were either independent practitioners or from a number of arts institutions across Canada, and represent a range of stages on the curatorial career path.
 “We were able to gather this exceptional group, with varied interests, to unite around the idea of what it means to be a Black curator in Canada,” says Julie Crooks, AGO’s Associate Curator of Photography.

 Julie Crooks and Montreal based independent curator Dominique Fontaine joined Gaëtane Verna, Director of The Power Plant Contemporary Art Gallery, and Pamela Edmonds, Senior Curator at McMaster Museum of Art, and the group laid the groundwork for this historic event.
 The Forum benefited from the generous support of the Canada Arts Council and was created with the intention of sharing knowledge, fostering support and innovating new strategies for the unique challenges faced by Black curators.

 Over the span of three days from October 25 to 27, attendees participated in facilitated talks and round-table discussions, and made visits to local galleries and Art Toronto.
 One of the Forum’s highlights was a keynote address from the Director of the Yale Center for British Art, Courtney J Martin.
 Her talk focused on the detailed stages of her own career trajectory, which has taken her to several institutions, working with a range of artists.